lantins/resque-retry/README.md

 In the above example, Resque would retry any `DeliverSMS` jobs which throw a `NetworkError` or `SystemCallError`.
-If the job throws a `NetworkError` it will be retried 30 seconds later, if it throws `SystemCallError` it will first retry 120 seconds later then subsequent retry attempts 240 seconds later.
+If the job throws a `NetworkError` it will be retried 30 seconds later with a subsequent retry 30 seconds after that.
+If it throws `SystemCallError` it will first retry 120 seconds later then a subsequent retry attempt 240 seconds later.

 ### <a name="fail_fast"></a> Fail Fast For Specific Exceptions